Teaching Jobs for foreigners

 With this complete guide, we will try to show you some of the teaching jobs available and that finding a job as a foreigner is not hard at all!

-The article will break down the teaching industry, their positives, their negatives and of course… their salary range!
+The article will break down the teaching industry, its positives, its negatives, and of course… its salary range!
 All to make it easier for you when it comes to applying for teaching jobs.
-Please use it as a rough estimate as qualifications, company and prefecture does affect the experience you have!
+Please use it as a rough estimate as qualifications, company, and prefecture do affect the experience you have!

-When most people think about jobs in Japan, they’ll think about teaching.
+When most foreigners think about jobs in Japan, they’ll think about teaching.
 Quite rightly so, many foreigners in Japan and especially in Tokyo spend their time teaching.
-Whether you’re native or non-native, you can find part time jobs, full time jobs, or even spend your time freelancing!
+Whether you’re native or non-native, you can find part-time jobs, full-time jobs, or even spend your time freelancing!

-Even though the 2020 Olympics have slightly skewed the interest in English, parents aren’t giving up on their children learning English.
-That's where you come in.
-As foreigners searching for teaching jobs. you cant ignore Teaching English to children.
+As foreigners searching for teaching jobs, Teaching English to children is definitely almost always on the option list.
 Especially in Tokyo, it is probably one of the most lucrative ways to make a living here.
 The demand is almost always there, especially with parents pushing their children more and more to learn it from an early age.

-There are definitely drawbacks to the high pay that this section offers.
+There are definitely drawbacks to the high pay that this type of teaching job offers.
 The drawback is that it is usually very draining (especially for people who don’t like small children)!
-The ages will vary but most of the time it will be anywhere between 3 year olds - 15 year olds, sometimes in the same class!
+The ages will vary but most of the time it will be anywhere between 3-year-olds - 15-year-olds, sometimes in the same class!

 Be sure to confirm your responsibilities before you start working!